flaneurette/Health-Library/Documents/Hacks/Cramps/README.md

 > Quick tip: when you sense a cramp coming, shake with your legs quickly and randomly in little bursts.
 This overrides the cramp signal.
 Result: Cramp might never hit.

 > When this does not work, and the leg/calf is locked up, immediately curl your toes inward. (practice before doing it).
 When you curl your toes inward, which requires practice, you disturb the cramp signal.
-This should unlock the cramp rapidly: within 2 seconds, so that the cramp lasts about 1-2 seconds instead of a maxmium of 30 seconds.
+This should unlock the cramp rapidly: within 2 seconds, so that the cramp lasts about 1-2 seconds instead of a maxmum of 30 seconds (although some rare cramps can last minutes!).
 Greatly reducing pain.

 *Note: Leg cramps can become much more common as you age.*